Demands on bank assets pose "vicious cycle" danger

 The BIS said a fifth of European banks' assets were encumbered in 2011, bloated by increased reliance on secured loans from central banks.
 In Greece, encumbered assets jumped to one-third of total assets last year, and there have been big rises for Irish, Italian and Portuguese banks.

-BIS, the global forum for central banks based in Basel, Switzerland, said restoring the health of the banking sector "requires immediate policy actions" to ensure banks recognise losses and recapitalise, suggesting this would restore investor confidence and reopen access to funding markets.
+BIS, the global forum for central banks based in Basel, Switzerland, said restoring the health of the banking sector "requires immediate policy actions" to ensure banks recognize losses and recapitalize, suggesting this would restore investor confidence and reopen access to funding markets.

 Banks have markedly strengthened their capital since the financial crisis, and between 2008 and 2011 large European, U.S. and Japanese banks have raised their common equity-to-total assets ratios by 20 percent, 33 percent and 15 percent, respectively, the BIS said.